Kungbib/LibInvImaging/README.md

 This repository contains code to generate and read DataMatrix shelf codes.
 The idea is to support a faster inventory process by taking pictures of shelves and automatically rename those pictures with the correct shelf identifier.
-This enables image comparison over time.
+Images are to be collected in a database to enable comparison of shelf content over time.

  * _make_dtmx.py_ generates DataMatrix image files for a series of shelves.
 Example: ![Data Matrix code example](/dmtxexamples/H2O-10-1.png?raw=true)